Last Updated on December 11, 2022 by Patrick

 Oh and it’s super easy as well!

-Letting gravity do its thing will let you workout your wrists by guiding the kettlebell along the same path you brought it up.
+Letting gravity do its thing will let you workout your wrists by guiding the kettlebell along the same path you brought it up and back to the starting position.
 See?
 Easy!

 Heard of Figure 8 skating?
 Well, this is the kettlebell version of it.